jarviscanada/jarvis_data_eng_Li/python_data_analytics/README.md

 - At Risk Segment;

     - This segment holds a large customer base of 752 customers and has had a decent past frequency and spend.
-Customers in this segment have not recently made a purchase which puts them at risk of not spending any more money.
+Customers in this segment have not recently made a purchase, which puts them at risk of not spending any more money.
 Campaigns with personalized messages like "We miss you!" followed by a discount for their next order, coupled with advertising products similar to ones they have purchased in the past, would greatly increase revenue.